venkateshelumalai/nodecrud/README.md

 - git clone <repository_url>

 2. Install dependencies:
-3.
+- npm install
+- npm install express
-3. Set up the MongoDB database:
+4. Set up the MongoDB database:
 - Install MongoDB (if not already installed) and start the MongoDB service.
 - Create a new database named `product_api`.